neondatabase/website/content/docs/cloud/compatibility.md

 ## Temp Tables

 Temp tables are limited in size by the Compute local storage.
-Otherwise temp table semantics are similar to PostgreSQL
+Temporary tables are stored locally on Compute.